 Ayala works in High Teach and loves creating board games.
 She's developed two games that were taken up and sold by Foxmind, one of which, Elephant and Cat on a trail adventure, gained international success.

-The second game, which was published in 2011, is called The Web.
+The second game, which was released in 2011, is called The Web.

-Ayala spoke about the process of developing a board game, the difficulty in marketing them, and success.
+Ayala told about the process of developing a game box, the difficulty in marketing them, and the success.

-Ayala is one of the Entrepreneurship for Kids Program's most veteran lecturers, and during her meetings with children, she also speaks about her social work helping elderly people living in a nursing home in Petah Tikva, and a story that she wrote.
+Ayala is one of the Entrepreneurship for Kids Program's most veteran lecturers, and during her meetings with children, she also tells about her social work helping elderly people living in a nursing home in Petah Tikva, and about a story that she wrote.

-It was published by MTH and made especially for mentally disabled people aged 15-20.
+The story was published by Matah and is especially adapted for mentally disabled people aged 15-20.